 If you want to pursue recovery anyway, then we can do the investigation for you, hand you the report, and leave it with you to find a police department to take your case.
 If you go down this path, and you are successful, then you can be rest assured that we will support you through every step.
 We will provide assistance to the law enforcement agents when asked, we can ghost write subpoenas, will provide expert witness in court and we also provide pro-bono training to law enforcement agencies.

-But with a little luck, hard work and a lot of patience, hopefully your case will be one of those that come to a successful conclusion.
+With a little luck, hard work and a lot of patience, hopefully your case will be one of those that come to a successful conclusion.

 Further Reading: